manigalinux/deeprey-linux-OS/README.md

 cat id_rsa.pub >> scripts/files/home/deepreyadmin/.ssh/authorized_keys
 ```

-After build `authorized_keys` file will be on your image and you can access to device via SSH With certificate over 2345.
+After build `authorized_keys` file will be on your image and you can access to device via SSH With certificate over port 2345.

 ## Changing SSH connection port
 For changing SSH connection port please change Port number 2345 to your number in file [scripts/files/etc/ssh/sshd_config](scripts/files/etc/ssh/sshd_config) (line 14).